KeirPar/OTW-Linux-Practice/bandit/level-08-to-09.md

 This password will be used to log into Level 9.
 Remember to save it.

 ---
-## Best Method
+## Understanding Pipes
-**The most efficient way to solve this level:**
+**What the | (pipe) does:**
 ```bash
 sort data.txt | uniq -u
 ```
-**Why this works:**
+**How piping works:**
+- The `|` symbol takes the output from the left command and sends it as input to the right command
-- `sort` arranges all identical lines together
+- `sort data.txt` outputs all lines in alphabetical order
+- This sorted output is then fed directly into `uniq -u`
-- `uniq -u` only outputs lines that appear exactly once
+- `uniq -u` can only detect duplicates when identical lines are adjacent, which is why sorting first is essential
-- The combination efficiently finds the single unique line among thousands of duplicates
+- The pipe allows you to chain commands together efficiently without creating temporary files